MADE-Apps/MADE.NET/docs/articles/intro.md

 It includes features such as:

 - Timer, a modern take on `System.Threading.Timer` providing properties for configuring the `Interval` and `DueTime`, plus an event handler for `Tick`.
 It includes simple methods to `Start` and `Stop` the timer running.
+- AsyncLazy, a provider for lazy asynchronous initialization of a value.
+- Debouncer, for delaying execution until a period of inactivity has elapsed, useful for search-as-you-type scenarios.
+- Throttler, for limiting execution to at most once per time interval.

 <span class="button">